Marc Darrow, MD.

 There is only one randomized double-blind controlled study to date studying the effects of MSC injections into the knee post medial meniscectomy [4].
 The study contained 55 subjects in 3 groups who underwent a percutaneous injection of allogeneic MSCs with one group receiving 50 × 106 cells another 150 × 106 cells and control receiving only hyaluronic acid.
 At 12 months follow up, MRI scan findings reported a significant increase in meniscal volume in 24% of patients receiving 50 × 106 cells and 6% receiving 150 × 106 cells.
 None of the control group patients demonstrated an increase in meniscal volume.
 The study is limited to MRI scan being the only objective outcome measure, but the study methodology is rigorous in that it has the advantage of being blinded and randomized.”

 As you have seen in this article, the meniscus has an ability to heal itself.
 When someone comes into our office with knee problems we start with a conversation so we can learn about the patient’s lifestyle and what are his/her goals of the treatment.
 Is it to get back to marathon training or is it to get up and down a staircase without his/her knee locking up?
-Then we will do a detailed physical examination looking for those signs that will tell us how helpful stem cell therapy may be.
+Then we will do a detailed physical examination looking for those signs that can guide us how helpful stem cell therapy may be.

 References